The Weisfeiler-Leman Dimension of Conjunctive Queries: Preliminaries

 Given a set $S$, we write $\bij(S)$ for the set of all bijections from~$S$ to itself.
 Given a function $f:A \to B$ and a subset $X\subseteq A$, we write $f|_X: X \to B$ for the restriction of $f$ on $X$.
 We write $\pi_1$ for the projection of a pair to its first component, that is, $\pi_1(a,b)=a$.
 Given a positive integer $\ell$ we set $[\ell]=\{1,\dots,\ell\}$.

 All graphs in this paper are undirected and simple (without self-loops and without parallel edges).
 Given a graph $G=(V,E)$, a vertex $u\in V$ and a subset $U$ of~$V$, $N(u) = \{ v\in V \mid \{u,v\} \in E\}$ and $N(U) = \cup_{u\in U} N_u$.
-We say that a connected component $C$ of a graph $H$ is \emph{adjacent} to a vertex $v$ of $H$ if there are vertices $u$ and $w$ in $C$ that are adjacent to $v$.
+We say that a connected component $C$ of a graph $H$ is \emph{adjacent} to a vertex $v$ of $H$ if there is a vertex $u$ in $C$ that is adjacent to $v$.
 Given a subset $S$ of vertices of a graph $G$, we write $G[S]$ for the graph induced by the vertices in $S$.

 A \emph{homomorphism} from a graph $H$ to a graph $G$ is a function $h:V(H)\to V(G)$ such that, for all edges $\{u,v\}\in E(H)$, $\{h(u),h(v)\}$ is an edge of $G$.
 We write $\Hom(H,G)$ for the set of all homomorphisms from $H$ to $G$.
 An \emph{isomorphism} from $H$ to $G$ is a bijection $b:V(H) \to V(G)$ such that, for all $u,v\in V(H)$, $\{u,v\}\in E(H)$ if and only if $\{h(u),h(v)\}\in E(G)$.
 We say that $H$ and $G$ are \emph{isomorphic}, denoted by $H\cong G$, if there is an isomorphism from $H$ to $G$.
 An \emph{automorphism} of a graph $H$ is an isomorphism from $H$ to itself, and we write $\Aut(H)$ for the set of all automorphisms of $H$.